Preventing the flu

 Good health habits can help stop influenza germs

 You can help avoid the spread of the flu and other infectious diseases by following guidelines from the U.S. Centers for Disease Control and Prevention (CDC).
-No single action will provide complete protection from influenza, but an approach combining the following steps can help decrease the likelihood of transmission:
+No single action will provide complete protection from influenza, but in addition to getting your yearly vaccination (if you are in a group recommended to receive it), an approach combining the following steps can help decrease the likelihood of transmission:

 1. Avoid close contact